-Ginsberg Center supports your community-engaged efforts
+Ginsberg Center cultivates effective community-university partnerships and supports your community-engaged efforts

 Column 1